ryands17/react-experimental/README.md

 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

-### yarn lint

-Runs [ESLint](https://github.com/eslint/eslint/) with sane and secure defaults :)

 ### yarn build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of your site to the `dist/` folder.

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" or "@snowpack/plugin-parcel" to your `snowpack.config.json` config file.